-- Greenhouse gases Gases that slow the outgoing heat in the atmosphere and cause the planet to warm. - Carbon footprint The sum total of all the greenhouse gas emissions that had to take place in order for a product to be produced or for an activity to take place. - Greenhouse effect The process by which heat is trapped close to the surface of the Earth by greenhouse gases. - Climate Change The average weather shifts over a long period of time, in a specific location, a region, or the entire planet. - Carbon Cycle The continuous flow of carbon between organic and inorganic carbon reservoirs, or areas of Earth where large amounts of carbon are stored - Deforestation Deforestation is the purposeful clearing of forested land. - Reforestation- The replanting of deforested areas to restore forests destroyed in the recent past
+- Greenhouse gases Gases that slow the outgoing heat in the atmosphere and cause the planet to warm. - Carbon footprint- The sum total of all the greenhouse gas emissions that had to take place in order for a product to be produced or for an activity to take place. - Greenhouse effect The process by which heat is trapped close to the surface of the Earth by greenhouse gases. - Climate Change The average weather shifts over a long period of time, in a specific location, a region, or the entire planet. - Carbon Cycle continuous flow of carbon between organic and inorganic carbon reservoirs, or areas of Earth where large amounts of carbon are stored - Deforestation Deforestation is the purposeful clearing of forested land. - Reforestation- The replanting of deforested areas to restore forests destroyed in the recent past

 From the word bank given, complete the passage about greenhouse gases and global climate change.
-Tip - Some of the words provided will not be used and one word / phrase can be used twice.
+Tip - Some of the words provided will not be used and one word / phrase can be used twice

-Climate Change, Global Warming, Greenhouse gases, Deforestation, Ozone (O3), Methane (CH4), Emissions, Cars, CFCs, Atmosphere, Reduction; greenhouse effect, Fossil Fuels, Ozone layer, Carbon Dioxide (Co2), Mitigate, Climate, Factories, Pollutants, Water Vapour Environment, Global, Increase, fluorinated gases, Temperatures, Reduction, Anthropogenic, Nitrous Oxide, Climate, Helium
+Climate Change, Global Warming, Greenhouse gases, Deforestation, Ozone (O3), Methane (CH4), Emissions, Cars, CFCs, Atmosphere, Reduction; greenhouse effect, Fossil Fuels, Ozone layer, Carbon Dioxide (Co2), Mitigate, Climate, Factories, Pollutants, Water Vapour Environment, Global, Increase, fluorinated gases, Temperatures, Reduction, Anthropogenic, Nitrous Oxide, Climate, Helium,

-Changes in our\\\\\\ have over the years been heavily influenced by human behavior.
-Our increased usage of \\\\\\ and other production industries contribute to the release of \\\\\\ into the atmosphere.
-Sadly, these\\\\\\ cause a change in the concentration of \\\\\\ in the \\\\\\.
-Some of these gases include, \\\\\\ which is predominantly produced in livestock rearing and has the highest global warming potential, \\\\\\ which is most abundant, \\\\\ produced from the burning of fossil fuels ,\\\\\\\ and \\\\\\ such as PFCs (perfluorocarbons) and \\\\\\.
-In the last few decades, high concentrations of \\\\\\ have caused damage to the \\\\\\ and has resulted in \\\\\\ climate change.
-The intensification of the \\\\\\\ has caused\\\\\\, which refers to an \\\\\\\ in atmospheric \\\\\\\.
-In order \\\\\\\, burning of garbage and \\\\\\\, along with other household activities is necessary.
+Changes in our climate have over the years been heavily influenced by human behavior.
+Our increased usage of factories and other production industries contribute to the release of pollutants into the atmosphere.
+Sadly, these emissions cause a change in the concentration of greenhouse gases in the atmosphere.
+Some of these gases include, Methane which is predominantly produced in livestock rearing and has the highest global warming potential, Water vapour which is most abundant, Carbon dioxide produced from the burning of fossil fuels, Nitrous Oxide, Ozone and fluorinated gases such as PFCs (perfluorocarbons) and CFCs.
+In the last few decades, high concentrations of greenhouse gases have caused damage to the environment and has resulted in global climate change.
+The intensification of the greenhouse effect has caused global warming, which refers to an increase in atmospheric temperatures.
+In order to mitigate these environmental issues a reduction of anthropogenic CO2 emissions from cars, the burning of garbage and fossil fuels is necessary.

-Label the diagram below that depicts the greenhouse effect and answer the question to follow.
+Label the diagram below that depicts the greenhouse effect and answer the questions to follow.
 Feel free to use the letter corresponding to your answer in the spaces provided.

 A.Ch4 G. Energy Absorbed on Earth

-B. Trapped Radiation Н. Со2
+B. Trapped Radiation H. Co2

 C. N2O I.Sun

 D.Atmosphere J.SF6

 E. Expanding Radiation K.Greenhouse Gases

 F. Solar Radiation L. Reflected Sunlight

-Using the diagram above and your previous knowledge of greenhouse gases, briefly explain why the phenomenon in the illustrated above is called the greenhouse effect.
+Using the diagram above and your previous knowledge on greenhouse gases, briefly explain why the phenomenon illustrated above is called the greenhouse effect.